 In 2009, Mike and his wife learned that their unborn son was missing an organ and their two-year-old daughter had a rare chromosome disorder.
 Their experience led Mike to launch The Mighty, a platform to help people connect around the globe around countless health conditions.
-This the story of how The Mighty grew to become the world’s largest health community, with over 3 million users and 200k healthcare pros in over 70 languages.
+This is the story of how The Mighty grew to become the world’s largest health community, with over 3 million users and 200k healthcare pros in over 70 languages.

 Mike Porath is the founder and CEO of The Mighty, the world’s largest health community.
 He was an award-winning journalist and executive at ABC News, NBC News, The New York Times and AOL.
 Mike is a prominent speaker on patient empowerment and serves on the board of the National Organization of Rare Disorders and Dup15q Alliance, the non-profit that helps people with his daughter’s disease.

-The News that Changed it All
+The news that started it all

 A New Call to Action